Waldhausen Additivity: Classical and Quasicategorical: Classical Additivity and Split Exact Sequences of Waldhausen Categories

-The vertical functors $i$ and $g$ are Waldhausen equivalences because they are exact equivalences which reflect weak equivalences and cofibrations (see Proposition~\ref{prop:exact_equivalence_is_Waldhausen_equivalence}).
-Reflectivity for weak equivalences and cofibrations follows from the unit $\text{Id}_{\mathcal{A}} \to ji$ and counit $fg \to \text{Id}_{\mathcal{B}}$ natural isomorphisms and the exactness of $j$ and $f$.
+The vertical functors $i$ and $g$ reflect weak equivalences and cofibrations because the unit $\text{Id}_{\mathcal{A}} \to ji$ and counit $fg \to \text{Id}_{\mathcal{B}}$ are natural isomorphisms and $j$ and $f$ are exact.
+The vertical functors $i$ and $g$ are now Waldhausen equivalences (see Proposition~\ref{prop:exact_equivalence_is_Waldhausen_equivalence}).

 Let $\Phi(E)$ be

 We claim that \eqref{equ:counit_unit_E} is in fact a cofiber sequence.
 Consider the pushout $P$ in the left diagram below. \\

 The outer square of the left diagram commutes because $g$ goes in $\cale/\cala$ by Remark~\ref{rem:f_and_g_are_inverses}, and $j(E) \in \cala$.
 The right diagram is obtained by applying the exact functor $j$ to the entire left diagram.
 By a triangle identity for the $i,j$ adjunction, the map $j(\text{counit})$ in the right diagram is an isomorphism, so that $\ast \rightarrowtail j(P)$ is also an isomorphism.
 For all $A \in \cala$, $\cale(i(A),P)\cong\cala(A,j(P))\cong\cala(A,\ast)=\text{pt}$, so that $P \in \cale/\cala$.
 By Remark~\ref{rem:f_and_g_are_inverses}, there exists some $Q \in \calb$ such that $P \cong g(Q)$.